Carrie Mae Weems: Exhibitions

+In 1993, the National Museum of Women in the Arts exhibited Carrie Mae Weems that displayed “a number of works that have never been seen before and features a selection of approximately 120 photographs and accompanying texts created from the late 1970s through 1992.”
+The exhibit was organized by Andrea Kirsh and Susan Fisher Sterling who also wrote the catalog (ISBN 978-0-940-97921-5).
+The exhibit was shown at the National Museum of Women in the Arts, Washington, D.C.
+(January 7–March 21, 1993) and later traveled to the Forum, Saint Louis (9 April–15 May); the San Francisco Museum of Modern Art (9 June–4 August); the Center for the Fine Arts, Miami (28 August–7 November); the California Afro-American Museum, Los Angeles (8 December 1993–28 February 1994); the Portland Art Museum (23 March–22 May); the Walker Art Center, Minneapolis (23 July–2 October); the Institute of Contemporary Art, Philadelphia (28 October 1994–8 January 1995); and the Contemporary Arts Center, Cincinnati (3 February–2 April 1995).

 The first comprehensive retrospective of her work opened in September 2012 at the Frist Center for the Visual Arts in Nashville, Tennessee, as a part of the center's exhibition Carrie Mae Weems: Three Decades of Photography and Video.
 Curated by Katie Delmez, the exhibition ran until January 13, 2013, and later traveled to Portland Art Museum, Cleveland Museum of Art, and the Cantor Center for Visual Arts.
 The 30-year retrospective exhibition opened in January 2014 at the Solomon R. Guggenheim Museum in New York City.
 This was the first time an "African-American woman [was] ever given a solo exhibition" at the Guggenheim.
 Weems's work returned to the Frist in October 2013 as a part of the center's 30 Americans gallery, alongside black artists ranging from Jean-Michel Basquiat to Kehinde Wiley.
 In 2021, Weems presented The Shape of Things exhibit at the Park Avenue Armory.